 What Is Training?

 If you’re looking to expand on a skill set or knowledge base, then you upskill.
-If your aim is to train employees to perform in new or related work areas, then you multi-skill.
+If your goal is to train employees to perform in new or related work areas, then you multi-skill.
 This further develops employees’ effectiveness and work performance in the company.

 The trainer needs to boast more knowledge and specific skills than the trainee.
 They’re the expert in their field who has all the right answers and solutions.
 The learning experience flows in one direction: from the trainer to the trainee.